1911 Revolution: Tibet

-In 1905, the Qing sent Zhao Erfeng to Tibet to retaliate against rebellions.
+The Qing sent Zhao Erfeng to Tibet to fight the 1905 Tibetan Rebellion.
 By 1908, Zhao was appointed imperial resident in Lhasa.
 Zhao was beheaded in December 1911 by pro-Republican forces.
 The bulk of the area historically known as Kham was now claimed to be the Xikang Administrative District, created by the republican revolutionaries.

-By the end of 1912, the last Qing troops were forced out of Tibet through India.
+By the end of 1912, the last Qing troops had been forced out of Tibet through India.
 Thubten Gyatso, the 13th Dalai Lama, returned to Tibet in January 1913 from Sikkim, where he had been residing.
-When the new Chinese government apologized for the actions of the Qing and offered to restore the Dalai Lama to his former position, he replied he was not interested in Chinese ranks, Tibet had never been subordinated to China, Tibet was an independent country, and he was assuming the spiritual and political leadership of Tibet.
+When the new Chinese government apologized for the actions of the Qing and offered to restore the Dalai Lama to his former position, he replied that he was not interested in Chinese ranks, Tibet had never been subordinated to China, Tibet was an independent country, and he was assuming the spiritual and political leadership of Tibet.
 That has many read the reply as a formal declaration of independence.
-The Chinese side ignored the response, and Tibet had thirty years free of interference from China until 1951.
+The Chinese side ignored the response, and Tibet was free of interference from China until 1951.
 Tibet is still ruled by China.

+Xinjiang

+In Xinjiang on 28 December, Liu Xianzun (劉先俊) and revolutionaries started the Dihua Uprising (迪化起義).
+This was led by more than 100 members of Gelaohui.
+This uprising failed.
+On 7 January 1912, the Yili Uprising (伊犁起義) with Feng Temin began.
+Qing governor Yuan Dahua (袁大化) fled and submitted his resignation to Yang Zengxin because he could not handle fighting the revolutionaries.

+On 8 January, a new Yili government was established for the revolutionaries.
+Some Chinese historians now believe that contributed to the Qing dynasty's fall because it prevented the Qing's plan to flee to the west.
+The revolutionaries would be defeated at Jinghe in January and February; Eventually, the abdication to come would make Yuan Shikai recognize Yang Zengxin's rule and appoint him Governor of Xinjiang, and the province join the republicans.
+Eleven more former Qing officials would be assassinated in Zhenxi, Karashahr, Aksu, Kucha, Luntai, and Kashgar in April and May 1912.

+The revolutionaries printed new multilingual media.

 Outer Mongolia

-At the end of 1911, Outer Mongolian took action with an armed revolt against Qing authorities but was unsuccessful.
+At the end of 1911, Outer Mongolia took action with an armed revolt against Qing authorities but was unsuccessful.
 The independence movement that took place was not limited to Outer Mongolia but was a pan-Mongolian phenomenon.
 On 29 December 1911, Bogd Khan became the ruler of the Bogd Khanate.
 Inner Mongolia became a contested terrain between the Bogd Khanate and China.

-In general, Russia supported the independence of Outer Mongolia (including Tannu Uriankhai) during the time of the 1911 Revolution.
+In general, Russia supported the independence of Outer Mongolia (including Tannu Uriankhai) during the 1911 Revolution.

 Tibet and Outer Mongolia then recognized each other in a treaty.
 In 1919, the Republic of China regained Outer Mongolia but lost it again in 1921.
 China, a member of the United Nations, has officially recognized the independence of Outer Mongolia since 1949.
 Taiwan opened a cultural representative office and economy as part of its recognition of Mongolia in 2002.